Gaurav0502/xai-guided-cot/README.md

     CLAUDE_API_KEY=<YOUR-CLAUDE-API-KEY>
     ```

+<b><u>Notes:</u></b>

-<b><u>Note:</u></b> Only the API keys are secrets.
+1. Only the API keys are secrets.
 Others are just kept inside the `.env` since they define the environment for different SDKs.

+2. If you setup `WANDB_API_KEY` from the CLI, you can ignore that variable.
+However, the `WANDB_PROJECT_NAME` is required.

 - If you wish to check if your environment setup is complete, you can run the unit tests inside `test/` using `pytest`.

     ```bash
     pytest -v
     ```
+<b><u>Notes:</u></b>

-All tests are expected to be successful if the environment is correctly configured.
+1. All tests are expected to be successful if the environment is correctly configured.
+2. There is a unit test for overall pipeline execution (`tests/test_pipeline.py`) which hits the real APIs with a small dataset.
+Therefore, you will be billed for those tests.

-## Tutorial
+## Using the Pipeline

 - The repository has a `tutorial.ipynb` file that explains the environment setup procedure in much more detail.

 - It also explains how to use the overall pipeline and its individual components.
+If you want to run the pipeline on a new dataset, then you can follow this notebook.

 ## Running the experiments

 - We tested the pipeline functionality and prediction performance on four datasets and attempted to answer three research questions:

     1. Can large language models (LLMs) effectively generate natural language reasoning from numerical XAI attributes?
+(RQ1)

     2. Does providing this natural language reasoning help improve the performance of standard prompt engineering techniques on the tabular binary classification?
+(RQ2)

     3. How does XAI-Guided-CoT perform in comparison to the tree-based explainable model?
+(RQ3)

 - Additionally, we also attempted to perform two ablation studies to further diagnose the improvement in prediction performance:

     1. Does the improvement of XAI-Guided-CoT over the zero shot baseline happen to be because of CoT alone?
+(AB-1)

-    2. Does the semantic context provided by dataset metadata (dataset name, column name, and class names) drive the performance or it is the XAI attributes.
+    2. Does the semantic context provided by dataset metadata (dataset name, column name, and class names) drive the performance or is it the XAI attributes?
+(AB-2)

-To run these experiments, you can use the `main.py` file in the root of this repository.
-Preferably, use it inside the terminal because batch inference jobs can take significant amount of time complete.
+- To run these experiments, you can use the `main.py` file in the root of this repository.
+Preferably, use it inside the terminal because batch inference jobs can take significant amount of time to complete.

     ```bash
     python3 main.py --dataset <dataset-name> # without masking dataset metadata

     python3 main.py --dataset <dataset-name> --masked # with masking dataset metadata
     ```

-<b><u>Note:</u></b> The dataset name can be one among this list: `titanic`, `loan`, `diabetes`, `mushroom`.
+    <b><u>Note:</u></b> The dataset name can be one among this list: `titanic`, `loan`, `diabetes`, and `mushroom`.
 Any other dataset name will raise a `ValueError`.

-## Results

-- To see our results, refer `experiments/results.ipynb`.
+- The `experiments/` contains a `metrics.json` and a `results.ipynb`.
+The `metrics.json` file has the classification metrics for our experiments along with the objective judge evaluation.
+The `results.ipynb` file discusses our results through tabulations and visualizations.

-- It includes how the results were interpreted.
-All batch inference jobs were executed through the terminal.
+- All the batch inference jobs were executed through the terminal since they might take a lot of time to run.
+A notebook kernel is not the ideal choice for it.

+<b><u>Note:</u></b>

+All experimental setup is mentioned inside `experiments/results.ipynb`.
+However, even with a proper seed value, it is very difficult for the LLM to produce the same reasoning.
+However, the overall trend of the results is reproducible.

+## Summary of Findings

+- Large language models can effectively generate natural language reasoning from numerical XAI attributes.
+Moreover, this reasoning is consistent in terms of the numerical values and has an acceptable grammatical structure.
+(RQ1)

+- XAI-Guided-CoT does show promising results in comparison to that of standard prompt engineering techniques but a more exhaustive evaluation can provide more statistical evidence about the lift in performance.
+(RQ2)

+- The knowledge learned from the tree-based explainable model can be transferred to the LLM through natural language reasoning and can make the performance more deterministic compared to the standard LLM behaviour.
+(RQ3)

+- From the results, it is evident that the improvements are not because of CoT alone but are driven by the XAI attributes.
+Moreover, standard CoT applies generic domain patterns for the prediction while the XAI-Guided-CoT incorporate dataset-specific patterns as well.
+(AB-1)

+- Being text-based models, the standard approaches suffer to perform when the metadata is masked since they lack context.
+Interestingly, in some cases, the performance is decent but that is an artifact of the binary classification where there are only two possible options leaving less room for misclassifications.
+(AB-2)

 ## References